Skip to content

 • Lists are typed collections of domains, TLDs, or addresses that rules reference through the in_list operator.

-All three are application-scoped.
-You create them once and reference them by ID on the grants you provision — they have no grant ID in the path; your API key identifies the application.
+All three resources are application-scoped: they have no grant ID in the path, and your API key identifies the application.

 You can inspect existing policies and rules from the Nylas CLI with nylas agent policy list and nylas agent rule list.
 Creation and updates currently go through the API.

 Policies, Rules, and Lists are optional.
-An Agent Account works out of the box with sensible plan defaults for send rate, storage, retention, and spam detection — you only need these resources when you want to customize that behavior or filter mail.
+Without a workspace policy, an Agent Account runs at the maximum limits your billing plan allows for send rate, storage, and retention — you only need these resources when you want stricter behavior or mail filtering.
 Reach for them when you need to:

 • Customize limits per agent or customer.
 Different send quotas, storage caps, or retention windows for different Agent Accounts — for example, stricter limits on prototype accounts, higher quotas on a production sales agent.